Language: EN

 Determine the name of a month (with enumeration)

-Here a switch is used to determine the name of a month according to its value in an enumeration.
+Here a switch is used to determine the name of a month based on its value in an enumeration.

 // We define an enumeration for the months of the year